PrismarineJS/bedrock-protocol/docs/API.md

 * 'error' - An recoverable exception has happened.
 Not catching will throw an exception
 * 'connect_allowed' - Emitted after the client has pinged the server and gets version information.
 * 'heartbeat' - Emitted after two successful tick_sync (keepalive) packets have been sent bidirectionally
+* 'packet' - Emitted for all packets received by client

 ## be.createServer(options) : Server